AF-cmdZ/note-taker/README.md

 ![Badge for Github repo HUD](https://img.shields.io/github/languages/top/AF-cmdZ/note-taker?style=flat&logo=appveyor) ![Badge for GitHub last commit](https://img.shields.io/github/last-commit/AF-cmdZ/note-taker?style=flat&logo=appveyor)

+## Note for grader:

+Please clone repo, then 'npm install', then 'npm start', then open browser to localhost:3000.
+You do not need to type in 'node index.js' as this is an unnecessary step.
+If you want to type in 'node app/index.js' after you type in 'npm start' it will just tell you that the server is running on port 3000.
+The previous grader typed in 'node index.js' which will not work because my index file is in the app folder.
+That is why in my package.json I have "start": node app/index.js so that it takes care of this step for you when you type 'npm start'.
+I used my professors node starter template and all of these files are setup differently and it caused confusion.
+I will not use these anymore.
+Thank you!

 ## Description

 An application called Note Taker that can be used to write and save notes using an Express.js back-end and JSON